pattern-lab/website/patternlabsite/docs/command-line.md

 ---
 layout: docs
 title: Using The Command Line Options | Pattern Lab
+heading: Using The Command Line Options
 ---

-# Using The Command Line Options

 If you're using Mac OS X all of the options for using the PHP version of Pattern Lab are available under the `core/scripts/` directory.
 Simply double-click on the appropriate `.command` file and the service should run.